saurabhpanjwani/UniversalHealthCare/ClaimsManagement.md

 A mathematical predictor model will be used in order to arrive at a trust score for any claim that is under processing.
 Trust score for a claim is computed on both the entities as well as past anonymised trends -

-Entities Related Historic Trends -
+Entities (Health Care Provider and Beneficiary) Related Historic Trends -
 1. Percentage of claims filed by the entities (health care provider, Doctor, or the beneficiary) Accepted with high confidence (Adjudication engine score is >80%)
 2. Percentage of claims filed by the entities (health care provider, Doctor, or the beneficiary) Not Accepted with high confidence (<30% score by Adjucation engine)
 3. Percentage of claims filed by the entities (health care provider, Doctor, or the beneficiary) audited and found fradulent (in retrospect or during claims filing process)